Corpusclockwork/VueImageMarker/README.md

 This will make all the markers red rectangles of the given width and height.
 ## Adding Markers
-To add markers on click, you can use the addMarkersOnClick prop, and then specify the width and height of new Markers using newMarkersWidth, newMarkersHeight.
-You then need to deine a function in the parent app that you call when a user clicks on the canvas, which I have called AddNew Marker.
+To add markers on click, you can use the addMarkersOnClick prop.
+You then need to deine a function in the parent component that you call when a user clicks on the canvas, which I have called addNewMarker.
 This function then calls the canvasCodeFunction.

 ``` javascript
 function addNewMarker(markerX, markerY, ctx){